themikejr/2samuel/src/content/blog/2samuel-8.md

 ## Poetry From the Front

-Psalm 60 seems to situation itself in the midst of the battles mentioned in 2 Samuel 8.
+Psalm 60 seems to situate itself in the midst of the battles mentioned in 2 Samuel 8.
 The superscription says:

 > For the director of music.